Posts Tagged ‘legitimacy’

 Federal preemption is asserted before a substitute structure exists.
 In this case, state-level regulatory activity is set aside even though no comprehensive federal framework has yet been established to take its place.
 Rule by decree is asserted in advance of the mechanisms that would ordinarily support, coordinate, or limit executive action.

 This is not a question of constitutional supremacy.
-Federal authority over state law is well established.
+The constitutional framework governing federal preemption state law is well established even as its application remains contested.
 The issue is one of sequence.
 Preemption typically displaces existing regulation by replacing it with a defined alternative through which responsibility, oversight, and accountability are reassigned.
 When that replacement is absent, displacement produces a gap rather than a transition.

 IV

-The executive order invokes a global “race” for dominance as a justification for urgency.
-This reference is introduced without specification of its participants, scope, or criteria.
-The reference is presented as a condition rather than as a claim requiring articulation or examination.
+The executive order invokes a global race of dominance as a justification for urgency.
+This reference is introduced without specification of its participants, scope, or criteria and is presented as a condition rather than as a claim requiring articulation or examination.

 Because the race is not defined, it cannot be procedurally evaluated.
 No benchmarks are offered by which advancement or delay might be measured, and no temporal horizon is established against which executive actions might be paced.
 Yet the invocation is treated as decisive.